Guidance for event organisers

 But, with all these people visiting the coast, it has a large impact on the landscape.

-Here at Seven Sisters we want to work positively with event organisers to ensure events can take place smoothly, without putting too much pressure on the landscape and landowners, giving participants that special experience organisers want to impart.
+Here at Seven Sisters we want to work positively with event organisers to ensure events can take place smoothly, without putting too much pressure on the landscape and landowners, giving participants that special experience organisers want to share

 If you are planning an event that comes through Seven Sisters Country Park, we ask that you contact us in advance to ensure your event is legal, safe and fun for everyone.